paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 * A data row converts to a JSON object (`{}`).
 * Each column header for the row is a key in that object.
 Columns with identical headers convert multiple values for that key.
-* Empty cells are ignored.
+* Empty and whitespace-only cells are ignored.
 * Non-empty cells in the row are converted to JSON values, attempting to preserve the type wherever possible.
 The table below shows the conversion process for common types.

 | Spreadsheet cell value type | JSON value type                  |